ignatovegors/greatest-common-devisor/README.md

 # greatest-common-devisor
-Testing GitHub using the greatest common devisor problem
+Solutions of different problems on the greatest common devisor topic

 <b>gcd-simple</b> counts the greatest common devisor of a and b using the simple algorithm